sitepoint/aws-mfa-env/README.rst

 .. _GNU grep: https://www.gnu.org/software/grep/
 .. _jq: https://jqlang.github.io/jq/

-These are the dependencies that were tested, and all but AWS Command Line Interface should be available in almost any desktop or server GNU/Linux distribution's package management system.
+These are the dependencies that were tested, and all with the possible exception of the AWS Command Line Interface (AWS CLI) should be available in almost any desktop or server GNU/Linux distribution's package management system.

 Setup